ufcg-lsd/asperathos-compose/README.md

 ```bash
 ./build.sh
 ```
-For more information about the build script
+For more information about the build script:
 ```bash
 ./build.sh -h
 ```